May 8, 2019

 Apply an open source license, and that leverage is gone.
-All else being equal, if you hand a large firm all the rights in your work that you have, and they enjoy exclusive rights that you don’t, you have taken a handicap, and invited them to take your code and outcompete you with it.
+All else being equal, if you hand a large firm all the rights in your work that you have, and they enjoy exclusive rights that you don’t, you have taken a handicap, and invited them to take your code and outcompete you with their advantages.
 Odds favored them to begin with.
 Now that license terms do, too, you have no defense left, apart from complaining loudly of the obvious unfairness.

 Open source’s popularity has become its own justification.
 But before widespread acceptance, open source served a purpose.
 Its attack on exclusive intellectual property rights served a purpose.

-That purpose is less and less well served by a dated, myopic view of the kinds of exclusion that pose threats to end-user control and competition.
-A more holistic view, exceeding that shortsightedness, would account for, and nullify, a far broader range of exclusive privileges, legal, cultural, and commercial.
+That purpose is less and less well advanced by a dated, myopic view of the kinds of exclusion that pose threats to end-user control and competition.
+A more holistic view, exceeding that shortsightedness, would account for, and nullify, a far broader range of exclusive privileges: legal, cultural, and commercial.
 Where available tools, like public licensing, fail to reach key elements of the system as a whole, it would permit retention of exclusive rights, even exclusive rights at the core of historical open source, like copyright and patent, for offsetting leverage against forms of exclusion that can’t be brought in scope of a license.

 Copyleft shows that exclusive rights can be turned around on themselves, to prevent abuse of the same right by others.
 Copyleft uses the copyright of contributors to nullify the copyrights of others.
 But open source licensing is also rife with examples of one kind of exclusive right putting leverage on another, distinct type.